The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Analysis

 \subsection{Spectroscopic Evolution}

 The spectroscopic evolution of AT 2019krl, including a progenitor spectrum from $\sim 6$ months prior to eruption, are shown in Figure \ref{fig:spectra} and listed in Table \ref{tab:spectroscopy}.
-To confirm the rest velocities of the components which appear redshifted with respect to the zero velocity of the galaxy, we have also plotted the profile of a nearby \ion{H}{2} region along with the narrow Lorentzian function used to fit the H$\alpha$ line of the transient, as we discuss below.
-This exercise shows that not only is the H$\alpha$ of the \ion{H}{2} region centered at zero velocity and there is indeed a true velocity offset, but that we are also fully resolving the narrow component in the H$\alpha$ profile of AT~2019krl, and that it is broader than the \ion{H}{2} region lines.
+To confirm the rest velocities of the components which appear redshifted with respect to the zero velocity of the galaxy, we have also plotted the profile of a nearby \ion{H}{2} region in Figure \ref{fig:halphacomp}.
+This exercise shows that there is a true velocity offset between the \ion{H}{2} region and the peak of H$\alpha$ emission, and that we are fully resolving the narrow H$\alpha$ component in AT~2019krl, which is much broader than the \ion{H}{2} region lines.

 All spectra exhibit prominent H$\alpha$ emission, but are otherwise almost featureless.
-As the upper-right plot in Figure \ref{fig:spectra} shows, the H$\alpha$ emission line in all epochs appears to be multipeaked, with an absorption feature near 0 km s$^{-1}$.
-Our earliest spectrum on 2019 July 08 from the MMT is shown in the lower right of Figure \ref{fig:spectra}, and can be reproduced by a combination of a broad Gaussian with a full-width a half-maximum intensity (FWHM) = 2000 km s$^{-1}$ and a narrow Lorentzian with a FWHM = 200 km s$^{-1}$, both centered at 180 km s$^{-1}$, although there is still a slight excess relative to the blue fit on the blue wing.
-The strong \ion{Ca}{2} NIR triplet, which is not present in the progenitor, as well as \ion{Na}{1}~D $\lambda\lambda$5890, 5896 and very weak [\ion{Ca}{2}] are all seen in emission in the post-eruption spectra.
+As Figure \ref{fig:halphacomp} shows, the H$\alpha$ emission line in all epochs appears to be multipeaked, with an absorption feature near $-20$\,km\,s$^{-1}$ as measured from our earliest spectrum on 2019 July 08 from the MMT.
+This spectrum can be reproduced by a combination of a broad Gaussian with full width at half-maximum intensity (FWHM) = 2000\,km\,s$^{-1}$ and a narrow Gaussian with FWHM = 350\,km\,s$^{-1}$, both in emission and centered at +135\,km\,s$^{-1}$, combined with a narrow Gaussian in absorption centered at $-20$\,km\,s$^{-1}$ and with FWHM = 115\,km\,s$^{-1}$.
+The absorption feature is unresolved, so the model line-width is only an upper limit for the true FWHM of the absorption line.
+This P~Cygni absorption persists over the next few months, and as we show in Figure \ref{fig:component}, the absorption minimum and width are almost identical between the July MMT spectrum (dashed gray line) and the November LBT spectrum (red solid line).
+This indicates that the faster material from the eruption is still expanding into slower-moving CSM.